theonestack/hl-component-vpc-v2/README.md

 az_mapping: true
 ```

-Then configure a map in the following structure to define your AZs
+Then configure a [Map](https://github.com/theonestack/cfhighlander#cloudformation-mappings) in the following structure to define your AZs

 ```yaml
 Accounts: